D-Day D-Dayve Snowboard Review and Buying Advice

 Skidded Turns: Not ideal for skidded turns and it requires some attention to not catch an edge.
 A bad choice for beginners or intermediate riders and don’t let the low price point fool you.
 Not that D-Day is trying to trick you.
-It’s just that many boards at this price point are usually for beginner/intermediates so it’s actually good to see low cost for advanced to expert riders.
+It’s just that many boards at this price point are usually for beginner/intermediates so it’s actually good to see the low cost for advanced to expert riders.

 Speed: Good speed here.
 Nothing over the top here but pretty standard for aggressive mountain freestyle riding.

-Uneven Terrain: We didn’t really have any uneven terrain to speak of but what little we tried off piste was really hard bumpy nasty stuff.
-To us it felt like the Roach, even though its an entirely different board, was the better call if you want to weave in and out of bumps.
+Uneven Terrain: We didn’t really have any uneven terrain to speak of but what little we tried off-piste was really hard bumpy nasty stuff.
+To us, it felt like the Roach, even though its an entirely different board, was the better call if you want to weave in and out of bumps.

 Powder: Going to be far from ideal here.
 You can get about 3″ back on board with a 22.5″ stance width which is pretty good for a board that’s close to a twin.
-However it’s all camber or almost all camber profile is going to make this sink pretty easy.
+However, it’s all camber or almost all camber profile is going to make this sink pretty easy.
 I’d rather be 100% center on a board with a good bit of rocker in the tip/tail than on a 3″ set back camber board like this.

 Switch: Really good going fakie or regular.
 It might not be a perfect twin but it’s a good choice for those that ride switch as much as they do regular.

 Jibbing: Jimbo could jib with it but it’s camber profile and stiff flex (for a jib board) made me want to keep away from jibs as I’m a pretty weak jibber.
-Even though Jimbo could jib He wasn’t all about lapping the jib park with it and would of liked another board instead.
+Even though Jimbo could jib He wasn’t all about lapping the jib park with it and would have liked another board instead.

 Pipe: Felt a little big in the pipe for me and my specs.
 I didn’t spend a lot of time but the run or two I took made me feel like it was not quick enough for me and not as easy to throw around.
-Still it carved the pipe wall well and I think if you have bigger feet than I this would be fine.
+Still, it carved the pipe wall well and I think if you have bigger feet than I this would be fine.